mean00/avidemux2/README.md

 [News](https://avidemux.sourceforge.net/news.html)

-## Contributors
+# Collaborators

-Avidemux was written by Mean but code from other's are always welcome and have been used.
+Avidemux was written by Mean but code constributions from other's are always welcome and have been used.